awsdocs/aws-sct-user-guide/doc_source/CHAP-converting-ssis-glue-studio.md

 1. Choose **Add target** from the menu, and then choose **AWS Glue Studio**\.

    To connect to AWS Glue Studio, AWS SCT uses your AWS profile\.
-For more information, see [Storing AWS service profiles in the AWS SCT](CHAP_UserInterface.md#CHAP_UserInterface.Profiles)\.
+For more information, see [Storing AWS service profiles in AWS SCT](CHAP_UserInterface.md#CHAP_UserInterface.Profiles)\.

 1. Create a mapping rule, which includes your source SSIS package and your AWS Glue Studio target\.
 For more information, see [Creating mapping rules in AWS SCT](CHAP_Mapping.md)\.